Unfortunately domestic violence, in its many forms, is a part of many relationships.

 After hearing and considering the evidence at a final hearing, the court will then either make an order on a final basis for up to five (5) years or dismiss the application if the court are not of the view the circumstances of the case warrant the making of a final protection order.

-There are many elements to a domestic violence case and the evidence must be carefully presented to the court by both sides, so it is advisable to consult a lawyer before proceeding to final hearing, even where the police have brought the application on behalf of the aggrieved victim.
+There are many elements to a domestic violence case and the evidence must be carefully presented to the court by both sides, so it is advisable to consult a family lawyer before proceeding to final hearing, even where the police have brought the application on behalf of the aggrieved victim.

 Whilst the domestic violence legislation exists to protect people from ongoing abuse from their current or former partner, unfortunately some parties (and indeed their lawyers) will use a domestic violence application as a tactical move in a parenting or property dispute, for example to prevent a parent from spending time with their children by way of a non contact order or in securing accommodation to the exclusion of their former spouse by way of an ouster order.